roseTech/storycoder.dev/Antheias_Garden/Antheias_Garden_Story.md

 # Antheias Garden

+Tessstttttt!
 Antheia was walking through a colorful garden and somehow had an odd feeling that there is something missing.
 There was a tree 🌳, many stones 🪨, even some lizards 🦎 which already found their way into this odoriferous spot.